 - matching thread, scissors, needle, or glue gun

-How To Make Poinsettia Ornament
+How To Make Poinsettia Ornament TUTORIAL

 But since my diy poinsettias turn out much prettier when I make little creases in the center, I'll show you every individual step to make it clear and easy to follow.
 So here are the steps in super slow motion to ensure everybody can follow:

-Step 1 - Print out the template
+Step 1 - Print the template (page 12) from the FREE Holiday Bundle

 Print out page 12 in the PDF file of the Homemade Holidays Pattern Bundle.
+It will look like this:

 Step 2 - Cut the pieces